 Planting Container-Grown Trees

-Start by locating the root flare of the tree.
+Start by locating the trunk flare of the tree.
 This is the spot on the trunk that broadens just above the soil line.
 It is common for trees to be planted too deep in containers.
-Remove any soil off the top of the rootball to expose the root flare if needed.
+Remove any soil off the top of the rootball to expose the trunk flare if needed.

 In poorly drained soils, the depth of the hole should be approximately two-thirds the height of the soil ball.